-- Apply to work as a student aide (paid positions available) at our on-campus childcare center: The Kids Place.
-(Contact: email@example.com).
+- Apply to work as a student aide at our on-campus childcare center: The Kids Place.

-- Get off campus to volunteer and interact with local students and education professionals through the Student Engagement Center
+- Get off campus to volunteer and interact with local students and education professionals through the Career and Community Engagement Center

-- Student Engagement Center can also help you with internships or connecting with Whitman alumni in education professions, locally or elsewhere, contact the SEC at firstname.lastname@example.org.
-Seek education-related job search help and internships through programs offered through the Student Engagement Center.
-(Contact: Susan Prudente)
+- Career and Community Engagement Center can also help you with internships or connecting with Whitman alumni in education professions, locally or elsewhere, contact the CCEC at email@example.com.
+Seek education-related job search help and internships through programs offered through Handshake.
+(Or contact: Abby Juhasz)